RudrakshKashyap/cp/markdownFiles/C++Notes.md

   ```
 - **Key Points**:
   - Required in contexts needing compile-time values (e.g., array sizes, template args).
-  - Functions marked `constexpr` must be evaluable at compile-time.
+  - Functions marked `constexpr` must be evaluable at compile-time, _if given_ `constexpr` arguments, but they can also be used at runtime with _non-constexpr_ arguments.

 - **"Maybe" compile-time**: Can run at either compile-time or runtime